Ps-jpg/Therapist_and_Child_Detection_and_Tracking/README.md

 README

-roject: Video Tracking using Roboflow and OpenCV
+Project: Video Tracking using Roboflow and OpenCV

 Overview